CMeza99/cmeza99.github.io/index.md

 ---
 I am Carlos Meza.
 I do systems administration, web development, study information security, and on occasion play with electronics.

 This is where I introduce myself to the Internet.
-Here I share my experiences around my technical adventurers, information systems and otherwise.
+Here I share my experiences around my technical adventurers, information systems and anything nerdy.
 If anything here sounds interesting and you would like more information please contact me at contact@carlosmeza.com.

 <div class="tiles">